bloominstituteoftechnology/nasa-photo-of-the-day/DAY_TWO_README.md

 - [ ] Refactor your project using a component library that was covered in class (Reactstrap or styled-components).
 - [ ] Implement and use at least a few styled components to beautify your project.

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/2sgSRJ4GKfcbZfiSc/BYuYB5t4heasii).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Problems

 Do not attempt stretch problems until MVP has been reached and a final commit has been made.